-A student who has lost financial aid eligibility due to extenuating circumstances may file an Academic Progress Appeal.
+If you lost financial aid eligibility due to extenuating circumstances, you may file an Academic Progress Appeal.

-- Extenuating circumstances that may be considered include: personal illness or accident, serious illness or death within immediate family, or other circumstances beyond the reasonable control of the student. - All appeals must be in writing to the Financial Aid Office and must include appropriate documentation. - Examples of documentation that could be included: an obituary notice, divorce decree, or a letter from a physician, attorney, social services agency, employer, etc. Letters from friends and family members do not meet the standards for appropriate documentation.

-- The condition or situation must be resolved, the resolution of which will allow the student the ability to complete course work successfully.
-If the condition or situation is not resolved; an appeal will not be granted. - The outcome of an appeal may include a denial or probationary period. - Students will be notified via My Chemeketa email of the results of the appeal, and of any restrictions or conditions pertaining to their appeal.
+- Extenuating circumstances that may be considered include: personal illness or accident, serious illness or death within immediate family, or other circumstances beyond your reasonable control. - All appeals must be in writing to the Financial Aid office and must include appropriate documentation. - Examples of documentation that could be included: an obituary notice, divorce decree, or a letter from a physician, attorney, social services agency, employer, etc. Letters from friends and family members do not meet the standards for appropriate documentation. - The condition or situation must be resolved, the resolution of which will allow the student the ability to complete coursework successfully.
+If the condition or situation is not resolved, an appeal will not be granted. - The outcome of an appeal may include a denial or probationary period. - You will be notified via your My Chemeketa email of the results of the appeal and any restrictions or conditions pertaining to your appeal.

 The decision on the Academic Progress Appeal is final and there are no additional appeals.
-If the decision is to uphold the denial, the student may not submit any subsequent requests for funding consideration.
-In order to regain eligibility for financial aid, the student would need to meet Satisfactory Academic Progress Standards or meet specific criteria outlined in the appeal response.
-Students who do not meet the terms of financial aid probation may permanently lose eligibility for federal student aid at Chemeketa Community College.
-VI.Reinstatement of financial aid eligibility
+If the decision is to uphold the denial, you may not submit any subsequent requests for funding consideration.
+In order to regain eligibility for financial aid, you would need to meet Satisfactory Academic Progress (SAP) standards or meet specific criteria outlined in the appeal response.
+Students who do not meet the terms of financial aid probation may permanently lose eligibility for federal student aid at Chemeketa.